 Pricing and rates compared

 Square wins the cost line for most small businesses because the POS software is free.
-You pay 1.6% on card payments and nothing for the system itself, so a shop turning over $20,000 a month in cards pays around $320 in processing and no software fee.
-Lightspeed Retail charges $129 to $329 a month for software, plus a slightly lower 1.5% processing rate.
-That 0.1% saves roughly $20 a month at $20,000 of volume, which does not come close to covering the software fee at that scale.
+You pay 1.6% on card payments and nothing for the system itself, so a shop with typical monthly card volume pays only its processing and no software fee.
+Lightspeed Retail charges a monthly software fee across its tiers, plus a slightly lower 1.5% processing rate.
+That 0.1% rate saving is small relative to the software fee, which does not come close to paying for itself at small scale.
 The maths only tips toward Lightspeed when high volume, multiple stores or the value of its inventory tools enter the picture.
-Run your real volume through the calculator above to see the gap for your shop.
+Run your real volume through the calculator above to see the gap for your shop, using the current fees and rates from the comparison table.

 Who each one is built for